preactjs/preact-www/content/en/guide/v10/upgrade-guide.md

 ## Notes for library authors

-This section is intended for library authors who are maintaing packages to be used with Preact X. You can safely skip this section if you're not writing one.
+This section is intended for library authors who are maintaining packages to be used with Preact X. You can safely skip this section if you're not writing one.

 ### The `VNode` shape has changed